TC406/deep_learning_project_2020/README.md

 # Agricultural field segmentation
 This repository contains code for deep learning project.

 All training and models parameters are in config files.
-For our models we used following configs: `exp_dl_hrnet.yaml` for hrnet and `exp_dl_unet.yaml` for unet resnet architecture. training is run by command
+For our models we used following configs: `exp_dl_hrnet.yaml` for HRNet w48 + COCO pretrain and `exp_dl_unet.yaml` for Unet + SeResNet50 architecture. training is run by command

 ```
 python3 train.py -c configs/exp_dl_hrnet.yaml